antonyip/harmony-dashboard/README.md

     - Current Plan:
         - Read sync events from the blockchain / total balances in specific wallets for staked coins
         - [INPROGRESS]
+        - Kinda want to use this as bounty questions and lessen my workload.
     - Questions / Problems:
         - what is defined as locked
         - how to get contract addresses for tranquil
-        - can currently take information from defilama, but data seems broken...
+        - can currently take information from defilama, but data seems broken on defilama...
 - Locked assets $ on ETH bridge
     - Current Plan:
         - [INPROGRESS]